mwojick/audio-pond/DOCKER.md

 ## Prerequisites

 - [Nix package manager](https://nixos.org/download.html) with flakes enabled
-- Docker (optional, if you want to run the container with Docker instead of Nix)
+- Docker (to run the container after it's built with Nix)

 > **Note:** Due to the dependency on Wine for MidiToLily, this Docker image only supports x86_64 Linux platforms.
 It will not work on ARM-based systems like Apple Silicon Macs without additional configuration.